November 29, 2022

 Background Checks vs Investigative Reports: The Difference and The Details

 You’ll never find the same information on a private investigation report or a background screening report.
 This is because private investigators do not have to follow the Fair Credit Reporting Act (FCRA), whereas any consumer reporting agency (i.e. a background screening company!) must heed their regulations.
 So, what’s the difference between the two?
-In this month’s news article, we dissect the distinction as well as what exactly you can expect from Atlantic’s products.
+In this month’s news article, we dissect the distinction and what exactly you can expect from Atlantic’s products.

-Consumer reporting agencies, in comparison, are limited on what they can report.
+Consumer reporting agencies, in comparison, are limited in what they can report.
 For compliance reasons, Atlantic must keep up-to-date with ever-changing laws in our industry: a perfect example is that we are unable to report any non-convictions for the state of California.
-These redactions help your team remain compliant with any county, city, state or federal laws – all at no extra cost to you.
+These redactions help your team remain compliant with any county, city, state, or federal laws – all at no extra cost to you.
 This way, we make sure that you are only making an informed decision based on the records that you are supposed to see.

 National Criminal Database Search.

-You might hear us call it a multistate search, or Core Services – we’ve got a couple of names for it, but it’s the most robust product in the screening industry.
-It includes records from nearly every state in the nation, including most Department of Corrections.
+You might hear us call it a multistate search or Core Services – we’ve got a couple of names for it, but it’s the most robust product in the screening industry.
+It includes records from nearly every state nationwide, including most Department of Corrections.
 This can include criminal traffic cases, misdemeanors, as well as felonies.
-The FCRA requires that we do not report non-convictions beyond seven years from the file date, and we also keep on top of any other regulations at the state level or otherwise, too.
+The FCRA requires that we do not report non-convictions beyond seven years from the filing date, and we also keep on top of any other regulations at the state level or otherwise, too.
 All records are validated and verified by our team with multiple additional identifiers, such as address or driver’s license number.
 The big difference between our background investigations and a private investigation is that they will likely tell you of arrest records (instead of actual criminal cases), or cases that are no longer reportable per the FCRA.

 County Criminal Records Search.

-One of our most popular and well-rounded packages involves a search of counties that a candidate has lived in that may not report to the above database.
+One of our most popular and well-rounded packages involves a search of counties a candidate has lived in that may not report to the above database.
 This can include Massachusetts, Delaware, and counties from a multitude of states.
 County searches are the most updated, real-time record search in which we get in touch directly with a clerk at the court.
 Further validation may be needed to confirm if it belongs to your applicant or not, which is what our team of processors would do prior to returning the report to your team.
 It is important to note that this particular search is for criminal records.
 Civil records are held in a different database and will never show in criminal searches; however, we do offer alternative county civil records searches to align with those needs.

 Federal Criminal Records Search.